NicholasClark/TIRTLtools/reference/filter_dataset.md

-# Subset a TIRTLseqData object
+# Subset a TIRTLseqDataSet object

 **\[experimental\]** The `filter_dataset()` function is used to select a subset of samples from a loaded TIRTLseq dataset and create a new